 1. Choose Your Company Name.

 Your first step in creating an LLC is to choose a name for your LLC.
 This step is important to ensure that your business has the right to use this name, so you’ll need to search Wisconsin databases to make sure that your preferred name is not already taken.

-If you prefer because of time restraints or otherwise, for an affordable fee, SunDoc can run your name search for you.
-On the other hand, you can read our SunDoc article entitled Is My Business Name Available? to learn how you can conduct your own name search in Wisconsin.
-It is also a smart idea to check for a registered trademark on your chosen name by using the USPTO website.
+If you prefer because of time restraints or otherwise, for an affordable fee, SunDoc can run your name search or reserve your name for you.
+It is also a smart idea to check for a registered trademark on your chosen name.

 2. Understand the LLC Organizer Requirement.